khandaa/data-streaming-v2/documentation.md

    - Each functional area is isolated in its own network
    - External access is disabled for network1 and network3 using `internal: true`

-2. **Shared Services Pattern**
+2. **Direct Network Access Pattern**
+   - Each network is fully isolated from the others
-   - Kafka brokers span multiple networks to allow controlled communication
+   - Kafka brokers are contained entirely within their respective networks
-   - source-kafka spans network1 and network2
+   - source-kafka exists only in network1
-   - target-kafka spans network2 and network3
+   - target-kafka exists only in network3

 3. **Bridge Node Pattern**
    - The connector acts as a controlled bridge between isolated networks
-   - It operates in network2 but communicates with components in network1 and network3
+   - It exists simultaneously in all three networks (network1, network2, and network3)
+   - It's the only component with access to multiple networks

 4. **Security-by-Design**
    - SSL/TLS encryption on all Kafka connections